agrski/agrski.github.io/docs/_drafts/bashing-bash-into-shape.md

 Junegunn Choi's [fzf](https://github.com/junegunn/fzf) is a fuzzy-finder with lots of integrations built around it.
 For full disclosure, I use the Vim integration by the same author as well as the bash integration.
 With the shell keybindings active, and they exist for more than just bash, the previously described reverse history search becomes enormously more useful.
-For a start, you can see multiple lines from history (configurable, of course) and perform fuzzy rather than exact matches on them.
+For a start, you can see multiple lines from history (configurable as to how many, of course) and perform fuzzy rather than exact matches on them.
 Using `fzf` has the further benefit that when you select an item from history, it is _not_ automatically executed, but rather entered as the current line, allowing for further editing.
 Between these three improvements over the default history search, the experience goes from usable but awkward to downright enjoyable.